aws/amazon-documentdb-jdbc-driver/GETTING_STARTED.md

    wget https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.pem
    ~~~

 2. Set up the SSH tunnel.
+See step 3 in section [Setting Up Environment Variables](#setting-up-environment-variables) for command to start SSH port-forwarding tunnel.

 3. Open another terminal window and connect using the `mongo` shell.
 Note that since we are using an SSH tunnel to access the cluster from localhost, the server certificate does not match the hostname.
-It is expecting a hostname like `sample-cluster.clq6grcezxsp.us-east-1.docdb.amazonaws.com:27017` not `127.0.0.1:27017`.
+It is expecting a hostname like `sample-cluster.xxxxxxxxxxxx.us-east-1.docdb.amazonaws.com:27017` not `127.0.0.1:27017`.
 We have to pass the `--tlsAllowInvalidHostnames` flag or the handshake will fail.

    ~~~
    mongo --host 127.0.0.1:27017 --username <master username> --password <master password> --tls --tlsCAFile rds-combined-ca-bundle.pem --tlsAllowInvalidHostnames